RuslanTsykaliak/LeetCode-TypeScript-JavaScript/README.md

 # LeetCode-TypeScript-JavaScript Solutions

-This repository contains solutions for LeetCode problems implemented in TypeScript and JavaScript.
+This repository contains solutions for LeetCode problems implemented in TypeScript (JavaScript) and Python.

 ## Overview